JetBrains/Qodana/topics/qodana-yaml.md

 ## Configure the taint analysis
 {id="configure-taint-analysis"}

+<link-summary>Learn how you can configure the taint analysis feature.</link-summary>

 <include from="taint-analysis.md" element-id="running-taint-analysis"/>

 ## Configure the vulnerability checker

+<link-summary>Learn how you can configure the vulnerability checker feature.</link-summary>

 To start using the [](vulnerability-checker.md) feature, enable the `VulnerableLibrariesGlobal` inspection: